cjerzak/causalimages-software/README.md

 ```

 ## Pointers
-Here are a few tips:
+Here are a few tips for using the `AnalyzeImageHeterogeneity` function:
 - If the cluster probabilities are very extreme (all 0 or 1), try increasing `nSGD`, simplifying the model structure (e.g., making `nFilters`, `nDepthHidden_conv`, or `nDepthHidden_dense` smaller), or increasing the number of Monte Carlo interations in the Variational Inference training (increase `nMonte_variational`).
 - If the treatment effect cluster distributions look very similar, make sure the input to `acquireImageFxn` is correctly yielding the images associated with each observation via `imageKeysOfUnits`.
 You could also try increasing or decreasing model complexity (e.g., by making `nFilters`, `nDepthHidden_conv`, or `nDepthHidden_dense` smaller or larger).
 It's also always possible that the image information is not particularly informative regarding treatment effect heterogeneity.
 - For satellite data, images that show up as pure dark blue are centered around a body of water.